RockingShip/jsFractalZoom/README.md

 - Too much noise, with the wheel you can adjust focus like a microscope.
 - Drag to position photogenic.
 - Staying put enables turbo mode for maximum calculations.
-- Rendering is complete when "quality" (top status line in menu) reaches "1".
+- Rendering is complete when "complete" (top status line in menu) reaches "1".
 - Menu has many goodies.
 The control panel can be resized.
 - Panel buttons "save" to save PNG or "url" to copy weblink to clipboard.

 Saving:
 - Files are PNG.
 - Panels and text are removed.
-- PNG contains navigation and setting information.
+- PNG contains navigation and setting.
-- Drop PNG on zoomer page to load settings.
+- Drop PNG on zoomer page to load stored information.

 Tips for 4K:
 - Switch to HD resolution for fast navigation